 The Company is required to meet certain specific and customary affirmative and negative financial covenants under various debt agreements.
-As at December 31, 2023, the Company was in compliance with all of its covenants.
+As at December 31, 2024, the Company classified the Revolving Credit Agreement as long-term as it is in compliance with all of its covenants.